 There are two methods for programming your phone:

-- Direct programming Select the key you want to program, and hold it down for at least two seconds.
-This not only initiates programming but also lets you immediately program that specific key. - Traditional programming Press PROG/HELP.
-The Verbal User Guide will speak to you, walking you through the full menu, during which you can choose the appropriate option.
+• Direct programming - Select the key you want to program, and hold it down for at least two seconds.
+This not only initiates programming but also lets you immediately program that specific key.

 Direct programming example: